Yo, dude. I'm Blackie.

 If

-you have followed the pointers, you know about both of us kitties and
+you have followed the pointers, you know about us kitties and

 about the Three Kitty Kompany.
 Now we have to introduce you to Mom and